-Students of programs accredited by the Commission on Accreditation of Allied Health Education

-Programs (CAAHEP) are required to take the national certification exam administered by the National Board on Certification in Surgical Technology and Surgical Assisting (NBSTSA) within a four-week period prior to or after graduation.
+Students of programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) are required to take the national certification exam administered by the National Board on Certification in Surgical Technology and Surgical Assisting (NBSTSA) within a four-week period prior to or after graduation.

-- 1. General College admission requirements. - This program has a competitive or limited program admission criteria selection process.
-See Fall 2017 Competitive Allied Health Program Criteria on the Competitive and Limited Programs page of the A-B Tech website. www.abtech.edu/competitive-and-limited-programs - Final admission to the Surgical Technology program shall be contingent upon documentation of physical and emotional health that would provide evidence indicative of the applicant's ability to provide safe care to the public. - Satisfactory completion of required immunizations. - Current American Heart Association (AHA) Basic Life Support (BLS) for Healthcare Providers certification is a prerequisite to admission and must be maintained throughout the program. - Clinical agencies and/or credentialing bodies require criminal background checks and drug screens prior to admission to clinical sites or issuance of credentials. - Students applying to the Surgical Technology program are encouraged to have successfully completed: ACA 115, BIO 163 (or BIO 168 and BIO 169), BIO 175, CIS 110, and ENG 111 prior to program admission due to the rigorous nature of the Surgical Technology curriculum.
+- 1. General College admission requirements. - 2.
+This program has a selective selection process.
+See Fall 2018 Selective Allied Health Program Criteria on the Selective and Limited Programs page of the A-B Tech website. www.abtech.edu/ selective-limited-programs - 3.
+Final admission to the Surgical Technology program shall be contingent upon documentation of physical and emotional health that would provide evidence indicative of the applicant's ability to provide safe care to the public. - 4.
+Satisfactory completion of required immunizations. - 5.
+Current American Heart Association (AHA) Basic Life Support (BLS) for Healthcare Providers certification is a prerequisite to admission and must be maintained throughout the program. - 6.
+Clinical agencies and/or credentialing bodies require criminal background checks and drug screens prior to admission to clinical sites or issuance of credentials. - 7.
+Students applying to the Surgical Technology program must successfully complete BIO 168 with a minimum grade of 'C' and are encouraged to have successfully completed: ACA 115, BIO 169, BIO 175, and ENG 111 prior to program admission due to the rigorous nature of the Surgical Technology curriculum.